Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/debuggable_fsbl/debuggable-fsbl.md

    ![](./media/image41.png)

-    The symbols settings are as shown in the following figure.
+    The symbol settings are as shown in the following figure.

     ![](./media/image42.png)

 6. Click **OK** to accept the changes and close the Settings view.

-    By defining the symbol, gcc will build the application with this symbol.
+Now that the symbol is defined, GCC will build the application with this symbol.

+## Stripping Out Unused Functions

-The FSBL application is capable of doing a lot of tasks.
+The FSBL application is capable of performing numerous tasks.
 The tasks it executes are based on the user definition in header files.
 Some functions are not executed by default.
-GCC will include these functions into the compiled executable by default.
-Since FSBL runs on OCM, and OCM has only 128KB capacity, we need to strip out unused functions to make FSBL fit into OCM.
-Run the following instructions to update BSP compile settings to strip out unused functions:
+GCC includes these functions into the compiled executable by default.
+Because FSBL runs on OCM, and OCM only has a capacity of 128 KB, unused functions must be stripped out to make FSBL fit into OCM.
+Run the following instructions to update the BSP compile settings to strip out unused functions:

-1. Double click fsbl_a53.prj.
+1. Double-click **fsbl_a53.prj**.

-2. Click **Navigate to the BSP settings** button.
+2. Click the **Navigate to the BSP settings** button.
-3. Click **Modify BSP Settings...** button.
+3. Click the **Modify BSP Settings...** button.
 4. Under **Overview → Drivers → psu_cortexa53_0 → extra_compiler_flags**, edit **extra_compiler_flags** to append `-Os -flto -ffat-lto-objects`.

-Finally, let's build the project.
+## Building the Project

-1. Right-click the **fsbl_a53** application and select **Build Project**.
+Right-click the **fsbl_a53** application and select **Build Project**.
 The FSBL executable is now saved as ``fsbl_a53/debug/fsbl_a53.elf``.
 In this tutorial, the application name ``fsbl_a53`` is to identify that the FSBL is targeted for the APU (the Arm Cortex-A53 core).

-    >**Note:** If the system design demands, the FSBL can be targeted to run on the RPU.
+**Note:** If the system design demands, FSBL can be targeted to run on the RPU.

 ## Debugging FSBL Using the Vitis Debugger

 Sometimes you need to modify FSBL source code to add more custom features.
-To debug these features, you wish to run FSBL in Vitis debugger.
+To debug these features, you need to run FSBL in Vitis debugger.
 This example guides you through the steps to run FSBL in Vitis debugger.

-The FSBL is built with size optimization and link time optimization flags, like `-Os` and LTO optimizations.
-These optimization reduces the memory footprint of FSBL but makes the debugging difficult.
-These optimizations need to be disabled for debugging FSBL.

-Removing optimization can lead to increased code size, resulting in failure to build the FSBL because FSBL needs to run on the 128KB OCM.
-To disable the optimization for debugging, some FSBL features need to be disabled in the ``xfsbl_config.h`` file of the FSBL if they are not required for the debugging purpose.
+FSBL is built with size optimization and link time optimization flags (such as `-Os`).
+These optimizations reduce the memory footprint of FSBL but can make debugging difficult.
+Removing optimizations can lead to increased code size, which can result in FBSL build failure (because FSBL needs to run on the 128 KB OCM).
+Instead, these optimizations should be disabled for debugging purposes.
+To do this, some FSBL features should be disabled in the ``xfsbl_config.h`` file of the FSBL if they are not required.

-### Create and Modify FSBL
+### Creating and Modifying FSBL

 1. Launch the Vitis IDE if it is not already open.